cyberhexe/packet-storm/docs/Cybersecurity/Penetration Testing/Social Engineering.md

 On the way, you sneak in the question:

-“..and what Windows version are you running?”
+'..and what Windows version are you running?'

 The answer you receive confirms that your target is using a vulnerable version of Acrobat Reader.
 Armed with this information, you craft a second PDF file that targets their specific Acrobat and Windows versions, and send it over.
 ```

 Of course, this is a simplified success story – your social engineering pretexts may have to be more intricate.